 Tasmania has a history, culture and landscape distinct from mainland Australia.
 This eight-day tour offers unique insights into the island and its past, combining renowned attractions, such as the colonial Clarendon Estate and the World Heritage-listed convict site at Port Arthur, with sites of particular interest to the cultural traveller, such as the excellent Museum of Old and New Art (MONA) on the Derwent River, and a special focus on John Glover.
 These visits are carefully balanced with the experience of Tasmania’s pristine natural beauty, including a day trip along the Huon River Valley and a Freycinet Peninsula cruise.

 Tasmania’s colonial sites, including Clarendon Estate and World Heritage-listed Port Arthur

 Tasmania’s leading public art galleries in Launceston and Hobart

 Cruise from Coles Bay to Wineglass Bay, gaining a unique perspective of the Freycinet Peninsula’s sheer cliffs and abundant wildlife

 A day trip to the Huon River Valley, visiting pristine rainforests, gardens and wineries

 Fine regional wine and produce at some of Tasmania’s excellent restaurants and vineyards

 Days 1–3: The tour begins in Launceston, visiting historic homes and villages, exploring the farm of colonial artist John Glover and touring the Tamar Valley and hills towards the Cradle Mountain region.
-We also visit wineries and two excellent restaurants.
+We also visit wineries and the excellent Stillwater restaurant.

 Days 4–5: Travel to the Freycinet Peninsula via colonial-era towns, and cruise Wineglass Bay.